LarsDpride/Quiz_App/README.md

 ```bash
 flutter run
 ```
-## Usage
-1. Log in: Use your Firebase credentials to log in to the app.
-2. Answer Questions: The app will present a series of multiple-choice questions.
-Tap on the option you think is correct.
-3. Submit Quiz: Once you've answered all the questions, submit the quiz.
-4. View Results: After submission, you'll be able to see a summary of your performance, including the correct answers and the ones you selected
 ## Contributing
 We welcome contributions to improve Quiz App!
 Here's how you can contribute:

 1. Fork the repository.